Automotive Battery: What Is A Battery?

-The vehicle electrical system comprises many different modules.
-However, the automotive battery is the heart of the vehicle electrical system.
+The vehicle’s electrical system comprises many different modules.
+However, the automotive battery is the heart of the vehicle’s electrical system.
 It supplies the initial current to the starting and ignition systems.
-When the generator/alternator is not charging (engine stopped), the battery supplies the current to the other electrical devices for all the time.
-It acts as a secondary source of electric current when the vehicle is not operating or the generator/alternator speed is not sufficient to meet the requirements.
+When the generator/alternator is not charging (engine stopped), the battery always provides the current to the other electrical devices.
+Besides, it acts as a secondary source of electric current when the vehicle is not operating.
+Or the generator/alternator speed is not sufficient to meet the requirements.

-Over the period of time, the battery got updates and upgrades.
+Over some time, the battery got updates and upgrades.
 Thus, it changed its appearance and capacity.
-However, the basic function of the battery mainly remained unchanged.
-The battery now needs to be of a substantially higher capacity.
-This is because of the number of components operating on electric power also increased.
+However, the primary function of the battery mainly remained unchanged.
+However, the battery now needs to be of a substantially higher capacity.
+It is because the number of components operating on electric power also increased.

-However, the capacity of a conventional battery depends upon the amount of chemicals it contains.
+Actually, the capacity of a conventional battery depends upon the amount of chemicals it contains.
 Thus, it also limits the amount of current it can supply.
-Lead-acid, Nickel-alkaline, and Zinc-air are the most popular battery types in vehicles.
+Lead-acid, Nickel-alkaline, and Zinc-air are vehicles’ most popular battery types.

-The main function of an automotive battery is to store and distribute the electric current to various systems in the vehicle.
-A modern vehicle needs an automotive battery to operate many electrical components/gadgets such as electrical gauges, digital gadgets, power windows, central locking mechanism and air-conditioning etc. Nowadays, from mobiles, portable refrigerators to electric tire inflators, almost every component operates on electric current.
+The primary function of an automotive battery is to store and distribute the electric current to various systems in the vehicle.
+A modern vehicle needs an automotive battery to operate many electrical components/gadgets.
+They include electrical gauges, digital devices, power windows, central locking mechanisms, air-conditioning, etc. Nowadays, almost every component operates on an electric current.
+They range from mobiles and portable refrigerators to electric tire inflators.

-However, the automotive battery not only acts as a storage unit but also as a buffer to the electric components in vehicles.
-Thus, besides the fuse, it also helps to protect the components from a sudden surge of current in case of a fault in the generating system.
+Furthermore, the automotive battery not only acts as a storage unit but also as a buffer to the electric components in vehicles.
+Thus, besides the fuse, it also helps protect the components from a sudden surge of current in case of a fault in the generating system.

-Nowadays, many components operate electrically/electronically; shedding their pure mechanical function which the earlier generation cars used.
-Today, there are all-electric cars which run only on electric current.
-The electric cars need to have better range to travel uninterruptedly.
-So, the engineers developed an advanced version of the battery with higher capacity.
-This battery is Lithium-ion (Li-Ion) battery.
-It can store more current which changed the way cars work today.
+Nowadays, many components operate electrically/electronically.
+They shed their pure mechanical function, which the earlier generation cars used.
+Today, there are all-electric cars that run only on electric current.
+Electric cars need to have a better range to travel uninterruptedly.
+So, the engineers developed an advanced battery version with higher capacity.
+This battery is known as the Lithium-ion (Li-Ion) battery.
+It can store more current, which has changed the way cars work.

 Types of Automotive Battery according to the technology: